Access

 Indicator Rationale: Core to a community colleges mission is serving those who reside within their college district boundaries.
 One way to measure this is to determine the percent of people who are registered in any course offered by college, which is often referred to as market penetration.
 This measure helps colleges understand who they are serving and whether they are reaching their desired demographic population.
 This measure is also inclusive, as it represents the depth and breadth of all institutional offerings.

 Indicator Definition: COCC’s penetration rate is defined by any individual, 15 or older, who is enrolled in any COCC credit or noncredit course.
 It includes Crook, Deschutes and Jefferson counties.
-It does not currently include Wasco County as there are limitations to the data that does not allow the College to disaggregate specific town data in line with county, although staff are looking to alternate sources for this information.
+It does not currently include COCC’s small footprints in Southern Wasco and Klamath Counties due to data limitations.

-Peer Institutions: District penetration rate is not available through IPEDS, nor is it available at a statewide level.
-Therefore, peer institution data is not readily available.
+Peer Institutions: District penetration rate is not tracked at a national or state level so peer institution data is not available.

 In-District Tuition and Fees